pwintz/pwintz.github.io/_writing-tips/best-notation-is-no-notation.md

 A rule of thumb is to never use a letter only once.
 Consider the following definition:

-> A function $$f$$ is called a _homeomorphism_ if it is continuous and has a continuous inverse.
+> A function $f$ is called a _homeomorphism_ if it is continuous and has a continuous inverse.

-The symbol $$f$$ serves no purpose since it is not used elsewhere in the definition.
+The symbol $f$ serves no purpose since it is not used elsewhere in the definition.
 Thus, it can be omitted.